Tamar Huggins

-Tamar Huggins is a Canadian tech entrepreneur, author and AI transformation strategist, based in Houston.
-She is an advocate for culturally responsive technology, whose work focused on the development of the Black tech ecosystem in Canada.
+Tamar Huggins is a Canadian tech entrepreneur, author and educator.
+She is an advocate for diversity, equity, and inclusion in tech education, whose work focuses on the development of the Black tech ecosystem in Canada.
 Huggins founded DRIVEN Accelerator Group, a tech accelerator for underrepresented founders in Canada.
-She founded Tech Spark, a Canadian technology school for Black youth, girls, and other youth of colour.
-She also created Spark Plug AI, the first generative AI tool to center Black culture, to make learning more relatable and empowering for youth.
+She also founded Tech Spark, a Canadian technology school for Black youth, girls and other youth of colour, and created Spark Plug AI.

-Early life and education

-Huggins was born of Caribbean descent in Toronto and grew up in Brampton, Ontario.
-Based in Houston, Texas, Huggins continues to expand the reach of her AI consultancy by collaborating with governments, small businesses, and educational institutions to advance digital literacy worldwide.
+Education

 Huggins graduated in 2007 from Centennial College, where she studied creative advertising with a major in media planning.

 Career

 Huggins pursued entrepreneurship in 2009 after losing her advertising job during the recession.
 In 2012, she created the first tech accelerator for BIPOC leaders in Canada, called DRIVEN.
 The accelerator raised $1.1 million for Black, Brown and women-led tech startups in Canada.
 In 2015, Huggins launched a technology school in Canada focused on BIPOC students, called Tech Spark.
 The school educated 1500 students in the first two years.
 In 2017, Huggins released her first book, Bossed Up: 100 Truths to Becoming Your Own Boss, God's Way!
 In November 2019, Huggins founded EDUlytics, later rebranded as Spark Plug, a digital tool that uses data, hip hop culture and artificial intelligence to personalize education and inform education policy.

 In 2021, Huggins' technology company was awarded $1 million from TD Canada Trust, to scale Spark Plug to 40,000 North American students.